What is Compound Interest?

 The Magic of Time (n)

-You didn’t change the principal.
-You didn’t hunt for some elusive, high-risk return.
+You didn't change the principal.
+You didn't hunt for some elusive, high-risk return.
 You simply let time do its work.
-Use our capital growth calculator to do calculate
+That's the true magic.

 Even the great Warren Buffett, who bought his first stock at age 11, has jokingly lamented that he was "11 years late."
 If one of history's most successful investors considers age 11 "late," imagine what starting even earlier – or waiting even longer – can mean for your financial future!